-If courses contain unit standards, the schedule of moderation for individual unit standards will be set by the ITO or NZQA.
+If courses contain unit standards, the schedule of moderation for individual unit standards will be set by the Standard Setting Body (often an ITO or NZQA).

 Pre-assessment, intra-assessment and post-assessment moderation can all take place internally or externally.